-Timber v Synthetic Sprung Sports Floors
+Synthetic Sprung Sports Floors v Timber Sprung Floors

 Benefits of Sprung Synthetic Finishes over Sprung Timber Finishes

-With advances in technology and material science the sports market has seen a move towards engineered timber and a range of synthetic surfaces.
+Historically the preferred surface for a sports floor was solid timber, however with advances in technology and material science the sports market has seen a move towards engineered timber and a range of synthetic surfaces.

 Sports Performance and Synthetic Surfaces

-It is also interesting to note that the majority of European countries install synthetic surfaces such as solid linoleum or vinyl onto a sprung wooden undercarriage in most of their sports facilities.
+It is also interesting to note that the majority of European countries install synthetic surfaces such as solid linoleum or solid vinyl onto a sprung wooden undercarriage in most of their sports facilities.